Question & Answer

 • Year 4 (First Term) - Certified Flight Instructor - $11,639

-• Year 4 (Second Term) - Multi-Engine - $6,792
+• Year 4 (Second Term) - Multi-Engine Rating - $6,792

 Some plans may have certain restrictions.
 Students should contact their plan provider to see if their 529 plan can help pay for expenses associated with flight training.

 Students can keep the Coe scholarships and grants awarded based on pursuit of an undergraduate degree at Coe.
 The financial aid offer letter will disclose the annual direct costs (tuition, housing and meal plan) of a student’s undergraduate degree and the associated Coe scholarships and grants.
-Furthermore, aviation management students will also receive an annual flight training cost addendum that clearly outlines the expenses for flight school.
+Furthermore, aviation management students will also receive an annual flight training cost addendum that clearly outlines the expenses for flight operations training.